Brunch and Pizza-making for teenagers, Saturday 11 December at 10.30am

-This is being hosted by Chippenham Museum and will open on Monday 26 July and run for two weeks.
-It’s a celebration of the best of ‘local and seasonal’ – so the best of summer produce grown in and around Chippenham.
-There will be displays by local artists, growers and photographers, plus activities about our food choices and their impact on the planet.
+This was hosted by Chippenham Museum at The Yelde.
+It celebrated the best of ‘local and seasonal’ – glorious summer produce grown in and around Chippenham.
+There were displays by local artists, growers and photographers, plus activities about our food choices and their impact on the planet.

 Tackling Food Waste